 Regardless of how unsatisfied you are with your workplace, it’s always a good idea to leave free of ill will and animosity.
 Even if you already have a job lined up, you never know if in the future you’ll need to rely on the professional relationships you’ve formed at your current job.
 Who knows?
 They may come in handy for job searches and job interviews where you’re asked to nominate references.
 At the very least, it’s better to leave a place on a positive note.

-If you plan on starting your job hunt after leaving your current job, manage your job search with Teal, a job tracking software that lets you track and store important job hunting details.
+If you plan on starting your job hunt after leaving your current job, manage your job search with Teal, a job application tracker that lets you track and store important job hunting details.